ppanyukov/Magicast/readme.md

 At the moment I've done limited testing on `dnxcore50` and `dnx451`.
 But definitely going to run more thorough tests soon.

+## Finally - some rules

+(yes, there are some)

+**Main Rule -- it's all about fields and memory layout**

+Magicast works by giving you a view of the memory allocated by source type and allows you to see it via another type.
+It's like in C:

+	// Some dodgy C code
+	void* memory = malloc(1024);  // allocate 1K RAM
+	Foo* foo = (Foo*)memory;      // treat it like Foo
+	Bar* bar = (Bar*)foo;         // treat it like Bar now

+The main rule to remember is you are doing essentially something like above when you use Magicast but in the .NET world.

+And in .NET world when we talk about memory of an object, we are talking about the *fields* in the object.
+Certainly not methods.

+*Remember: make sure the source and target types are compatible in field layout!*

+**Quick Rules -- what you can cast**

+There is support for the following:

+- Value type to Value type

+	- struct to struct
+	- primitive to primitive
+	- enums

+- Class to Class

+	- any concrete class to another concrete class (reference types)

+- Collections of the above
+	- arrays
+	- lists
+	- sets
+	- (but not IEnumerable!)

+- Anything else

+	- any source type which .NET thinks is directly assignable to the target type

+**Quick Rules -- what you *cannot* cast**

+Unless the source type is directly assignable to the target type, we do not allow the following casts:

+These will always fail:

+- struct to class (really bad things happen if you do)
+- class to struct (equally bad things happen)

+These will sometimes work:

+- from interfaces to anything (this is truly scary)
+- to interfaces (this doesn't lead to any working results)

+The interfaces will work *only* if the source type is assignable to the target in .NET world.
+Basically if you can cast using regular means of C#, our dodgy cast will also work.